Volunteer Applications for the 2017 National Folk Festival

 Volunteering is open to anyone over the age of 16.

 Note: If you are under 18 you must submit a youth consent form when you apply for your application to be considered.
+You can download the youth consent form at the bottom of this page.

 Things to Consider before you volunteer